paulomonezi/bashing-lil-monsters/README.md

 ## What i've learned
 All the above, i assume.<br>
-And make scalable code, wich is a awesome time saving on the future.<br>
+And make scalable code, wich is a awesome time saving for the future.<br>
 For example, if i want to add new attacks, i can just create a new animation, add the attacks properties on `attacks.js` and assign to any monster that i want.
-This is automatically populate the attack buttons when i've enter a battle, just awesome!
+This automatically populate the attack buttons when i've enter on a battle, just awesome!

 ### Special Thanks
 Huge special thanks to Chris, from https://chriscourses.com to teach me all the stuff i've learned on this project.<br>